zhixuan-lin/forgetting-transformer/README.md

 ## Acknowledgements

-All the baselines are based on [flash-linear-attention](https://github.com/fla-org/flash-linear-attention).
+All the model implementations are based on [flash-linear-attention](https://github.com/fla-org/flash-linear-attention).
 The Forgetting Attention kernel is based on the Triton FlashAttention kernel implemented in [FlagAttention](https://github.com/FlagOpen/FlagAttention).
 The repository structure is inspired by [litgpt](https://github.com/Lightning-AI/litgpt) and the [FlashAttention](https://github.com/Dao-AILab/flash-attention) training code.
 Some components are also taken from these these repositories.

 ## Citation